EOCOnline/eoconline.github.io/content/english/_index.md

 # Features
 features:
   - title: "EOC Specific Insights"
-    image: "/images/service-1.png"
+    image: "/images/GoogleMaps.512x403.png"
     content: "We focus on Emergency Operation Centers: rural & international with few dedicated staff"
     bulletpoints:
       - Learn about FEMA's recent innovations in supporting EOC (& IMTs) over the past decade
       - What do we think of software used by EOCs?
-CHeck out our take on them.
+Check out our take on them.
       - Other topical issues
     button:
       enable: true